onsigntv/apps/docs/USERCONF.md

 Apps are are meant to be configurable by the end-user, who doesn't necessarily have knowledge about HTML5 or programming in general.
 To empower the user to change the app to fit their needs some extra `<meta>` tags should be added your *HTML5 App Template*:

+We call that action *configuring the app*.
+Before configuring, the app is an *HTML5 template*, because it needs to be filled in with user values in order to be converted to a regular HTML5 page.

 ```html+jinja
 <!DOCTYPE html>
 <title>Sample App</title>